 - Activity options including kayaking and rock climbing

 - Accommodation onboard Polar Pioneer with all meals, snacks, tea and coffee included

-- Group transfer to and from airport to Longyearbyen
+- Group transfer to ship from downtown Reykjavik and from ship in Longyearbyen

-- Group sightseeing tour in Longyearbyen on arrival (pre-voyage)
+- Group sightseeing tour in Longyearbyen upon disembarkation (post-voyage)

 - All shore excursions and Zodiac (inflatable boat) cruises

 - Educational lectures and guiding services from an expert team

 - Loan of gumboots during the voyage